MyZenKey/sp-sdk-ios/README.md

 # iOS Integration Guide

-This guide is for developers integrating Project Verify into their iOS applications.
+This guide is for developers integrating Project Verify with their iOS applications.

 ## Background